mkm17/powerautomate-actions-extension/README.md

 ## New Features

+**1.0.13**
+- Added a Settings tab with options to configure the maximum recording time and toggle the visibility of the action search bar.
+- Added a setting to manually override page type detection.

 **1.0.12**
 - Added search functionality across all tabs to filter actions by title.
 - Extended title column width for better readability of action titles.